Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Introduction

 \section{Introduction}

-Transmission switching, with its inception in the 1980s \cite{glavitsch1985switching}, has gained considerable attention in both industry and academia in recent years \cite{hedman2008optimal,kocuk2017new}.
+Transmission switching, with its inception in the 1980s \citep{glavitsch1985switching}, has gained considerable attention in both industry and academia in recent years \citep{hedman2008optimal,kocuk2017new}.
 The optimal transmission switching (OTS) problem studies how to switch on or off certain transmission lines to modify the network topology in the real-time operation of transmission power grids.
-Solving the OTS problem brings several benefits that the traditional optimal power flow (OPF) problem solution cannot offer, such as reducing the total operational cost, mitigating transmission congestion, clearing contingencies, and improving engineering limits \cite{hedman2011review}.
+Solving the OTS problem brings several benefits that the traditional optimal power flow (OPF) problem solution cannot offer, such as reducing the total operational cost, mitigating transmission congestion, clearing contingencies, and improving engineering limits \citep{hedman2011review}.
 Thus, as the modern transmission control and relay technologies evolve, transmission line switching has become an important option in power system operators' toolkits.

 Previous literature on OTS has mainly relied on the DC approximation of the power flow model to avoid the mathematical complexity of the non-convex AC power flow equations.
-The first formal mathematical model for the OTS problem, proposed in \cite{fisher2008optimal}, is based on the DC approximation of the power flow equations.
-In \cite{kocuk2016cycle}, the authors derive a cycle-induced relaxation for a DCOTS model, and characterize the convex hull of this relaxation.
+The first formal mathematical model for the OTS problem, proposed by \cite{fisher2008optimal}, relies on this DC approximation. \cite{kocuk2016cycle} developed a cycle-induced relaxation for a DCOTS model, and characterized its convex hull.

-The downside of DCOTS approximation is that the optimal decisions may not necessarily represent accurate power flows or even be infeasible in the AC setting \cite{coffrin2014primal}.
-Those drawbacks motivate the adoption of ACOTS.
+The drawback of DCOTS approximation is that the optimal decisions may not accurately represent power flows or may even be infeasible in the AC setting \citep{coffrin2014primal}.
+This drawback motivates the adoption of ACOTS.
 The ACOTS problem can be formulated as a non-convex mixed-integer nonlinear program (MINLP), which is challenging to solve.
-Moreover, even in the DC setting, the OTS problem is known to be NP-hard \cite{lehmann2014complexity}.
+Moreover, even in the DC setting, the OTS problem is known to be NP-hard \citep{lehmann2014complexity}.
 Several heuristics are proposed for solving the ACOTS problem, e.g., by \cite{barrows2014correcting} and \cite{goldis2013applicability}.
 Separately, convex relaxations for ACOTS have gained significant attention in recent years.